socomsystems/documentation/user_manual/pim/sync_android.rst

    ones you want to synchronize and finishish.

-Without the Nextcloud mobile app
+Without the cyfrSpaces mobile app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you don't want to install the Nextcloud mobile app, the following steps are required after installing DAVx⁵
+If you don't want to install the cyfrSpaces mobile app, the following steps are required after installing DAVx⁵

 1. Install `DAVx⁵ (formerly known as DAVDroid) <https://www.davx5.com/download/>`_ on your Android device, `from